abhishekg16/raft/README.md

 ###API

-Raft package provide a New method which take myid ( of the local server),  path ( path of the configuration files ),  mode ( specify the mnode of start, 0=> normal mode 1=> debug mode). and return a pointer to the new raft instance.
+Raft package provide a New method which take myid ( of the local server),  path ( path of the configuration files ),  mode ( specify the mode of start, 0=> normal mode, 1=> debug mode). and return a pointer to the new raft instance.

 {

-	func NewRaft(myid int, path string, mode int) (*consensus, bool, error) }
+	func NewRaft(myid int, path string, mode int) (*consensus, bool, error)

+}

+A Raft instance provide following interface by which client can communicate to raft instance.

 type Raft interface {